byronwang93/byronwang93/README.md

 ### 🌱 More About Me 🌱

 Originally coming from the health sciences field, I made the switch to pursue a career in computer science January of 2021.
 I'm currently a frontend developer trying to get more experience in the fullstack world.
 If you catch me outside of the coding booth, you'll likely see me doing one of the following:

 - playing ping pong
-- doodling and attempting to learn how to animate
+- doodling and making fun animations
 - playing piano

 ### ☀️ Contact Me ☀️